joykirat18/GSoC-MusicBlocks-v4-palette-canvas/README.md

 ## Building the palette

 The palette is a crucial part of MusicBlock.
-All the blocks are divided into different sections, and the user can select the different blocks.
+All the blocks are divided into different sections, and the user can select different blocks.

 MVVM architecture is followed to build the palette.